 A nomadic shamanic consciousness is proposed to heal this precarious moment in planet history.
 It is necessary to create paradise at home, to conserve resources, cultivate austerity and mindfulness of the interconnectedness of all beings, hold the idea of anima mundi as our relationship to the world.
 A deep awareness of our connection to nature is crucial.

 “Therefore, we may consequently state that: this world is indeed a living being endowed with a soul and intelligence … a single visible living entity containing all other living entities, which by their nature are all related.”
 Plato

 Club Paradise 02:11 An advertisement for a fictional resort suggests memory and nostalgia are used by corporate interests in the vacation industry to produce a workers’ consciousness tolerant of capitalist slavery.
 With Blaine Reininger music.
 Destany Foley.

-Last Exit 00:47 Poetry dialogue with screen grabs from the bleak, noir, 1945 Club Paradise.
+Last Exit 00:47 Poetry dialogue with stills from the bleak, noir, 1945 Club Paradise.
 Beginning and ending with gunshot murder, this Club Paradise was released the same year the US bombed Hiroshima.
 Last Exit becomes a romantic vacation advertisement that comments on perception, storytelling and propaganda.
 With Jeff Crouch music.

 Cabo Peligro 06:54 Surrounded by a burning world at war with itself, only vacation sites are conflict free.
-Here we encounter an on-call AI mixologist crafting custom memory enhancing drinks for vacationing workers.
+Here we find an on-call AI mixologist crafting custom memory enhancing drinks for vacationing workers.
 Rafael Gonzalez music and photographs.
 Destany Foley.

 Moon On Fire Meditation 00:37 Super Blood Wolf Moon eclipse January 2019.
 With Jeff Crouch music and digital images.